From spring cherry blossom to winter skiing, there's no bad time to visit Japan. atthle/Shutterstock

 Mid-August is the start of the busy O-Bon (Festival of the Dead) season – the summer counterpart to Golden Week.
 National holidays, colorful festivals and blistering temperatures (over 38°C/100°F) keep sights crowded and accommodations expensive (and often fully booked).

 Many Japanese return to their hometowns or go on domestic vacations, so transport is hectic, and hotel prices soar.
-For a slightly calmer experience, head to the Okinawa Islands in the far southwest, where it's peak scuba diving season.
-The world's largest cosplay festival draws huge crowds to Nagoya City – book well in advance to secure accommodations.
+For a slightly calmer experience, head to the Okinawa Islands in the far southwest, where it's peak scuba diving season, with many more activities possible on or around the water.
+The world's largest cosplay festival draws huge crowds to Nagoya City in August – book well in advance to secure accommodations.

 Cooler mountain destinations are also popular in August, and Mt Fuji hosts hundreds of thousands of hikers during the mid-July to mid-September climbing season.
 Overnight summiteers should book mountain lodges well before starting the ascent.
 As August gives way to September, there's a brief lull before things pick up again during the fall foliage season.